Rajapaksa: The charismatic leader both loved and hated for role in ending bloody civil war in Lanka

 During his tenure as president, Rajapaksa concluded several deals with China, concerning India and the West.
 Critics say it was due to Rajapaksa that the country has fallen into the "Chinese debt trap".
 The Hambantota port, which was funded by a Chinese loan during Mahinda's regime, was leased to Beijing on a 99-year debt-for-equity swap in 2017 after the country failed to pay off the debt.

 In October 2018, Sirisena fired his Prime Minister Ranil Wickremesinghe and appointed Rajapaksa, the former strongman, in his place.
 Wickremesinghe challenged the move as unconstitutional.
-After Supreme Court's intervention, Wickremesinghe was re-installed.
+After the Supreme Court's intervention, Wickremesinghe was re-installed after Rajapaksa's was forced to resign on December 15.

-Later Rajapaksa and his supporters in Parliament defected from the ruling party and joined the SLPP, founded by his brother Basil, and he formally became the leader of the Opposition.
+Later Rajapaksa and his supporters in Parliament defected from the ruling party and joined the Sri Lanka Podujana Peramuna (SLPP), founded by his brother Basil, and he formally became the leader of the Opposition.
 The Easter bombings on April 21 that killed more than 250 people raised security challenges.

-The SLPP announced the presidential candidacy of Rajapaksa's brother Gotabaya, who had served as his defence minister in the final years of the civil war.
+The SLPP announced the presidential candidacy of Rajapaksa's brother Gotabhaya Rajapaksa, who had served as his defence minister in the final years of the civil war.
 The brother-duo promised security amid worries about Islamic extremism.
-Gotabaya won the presidential election, the result of which was declared on Sunday.
+Gotabhaya won the presidential election, the result of which was declared on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)